EvgeniyBulbenkov/andteamuiauto/README.md

 `git checkout https://github.com/EvgeniyBulbenkov/andteamuiauto.git `

 then run maven goal

+`mvn clean test` - this will run in browser in headless mode

+or

-`mvn clean test`
+`mvn clean -Denv=local test` - this will open visible browser instance

 after that, to see test results, run